Nighttime Bottle Feedings – How Do I Wean My Nine-Month-Old?

 At bedtime you will go through a soothing bedtime routine.
 Feed her with a bottle, and if she seems really sleepy, then keep the light on so that she stays awake.
 Don’t allow her to go to sleep or get too drowsy.
 If you find that she starts to fall asleep while feeding, then I would even change her diaper.
 Make sure she is really awake and then give her kisses and put her into the crib.
 Pull the shade is down and turn off the light.
 Then sit next to her and start the sleep-coaching process.

-When I say “sit next to her,” I am assuming that since you’re on my Facebook page you’re familiar with the Sleep Lady Shuffle, which is outlined in my book.
-When you do the Sleep Lady Shuffle you will stay with her until she’s asleep.
+When you do the Sleep Lady Shuffle you will sit next to her and stay with her until she’s asleep.
 Then you will do the same thing every time she wakes up, offering her physical and verbal reassurance each time.
+Then you’ll gradually move from her crib until you’re not sitting with her anymore, and she is falling asleep on her own.

 Over the first three nights you could also reduce the number of ounces in each bottle so that by the fourth night there’s only a couple of ounces.
 Then you would do no feeding on that fourth night.
 Next, you would stay an extra night by her crib in case that’s a big change for her and she needs that reassurance.
 After that, you move out away from her crib every three nights.